Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 What form should the notification take?
 What content is required?

 The notifying party/parties must submit an official form before the NMCC.
-The official form is available as an annex to the RDC and requires similar information to that requested by the European Commission – namely:
+The official form is available as an annex to the Regulation on the Defence of Competition and requires similar information to that requested by the European Commission – namely: